daid/ezflashjr/doc/Protocol.md

 Observed possible values:

 - `$00` Unmap the SD Card from SRAM area
-- `$01` Map SD Card sector data to SRAM, data will be available at $A000-$A200 (unknown if this wraps)
+- `$01` Map SD Card sector data to SRAM, data will be available at $A000+, up to 4 sectors $800 bytes are available, and wraps after that.
-- `$03` Map SD Card read status to SRAM, status is available at $A000, $01 indicates read is done. (usage seems to be to wait till reading is done)
+- `$03` Map SD Card read status to SRAM, status is available any SRAM area byte, $01 indicates read is done. (usage seems to be to wait till reading is done)

 ### $7FB0, $7FB1, $7FB2, $7FB3: SD Card Sector number

 These 4 registers combine to a 32bit sector number to read from the SD card.
 SD sectors are always read 512 bytes at a time.
 $7FB0 is the LSB and $7FB3 is the MSB.

-### $7FB4: SD Card trigger?
+### $7FB4: SD Card read/write count + trigger.

-This seems to be written to $01 after a sector number is loaded.
-This could be a trigger to start, or an amount of sectors to load.
-Testing is required to be sure.

-This is written to $81 to write a sector to the SD card.
-Data is stored in the SD Cart sector data mapping before this is initiated.
+This triggers an amount of sectors to read/write.
+Setting the highest bit triggers a write, else it will read.
+A maximum of 4 sectors can be read a time.
+Writting multiple sectors has not been tested yet.

+Example:
+- `$01` read 1 sector
+- `$02` read 2 sectors
+- `$81` write 1 sector

 ## SRAM/RTC related